twoutlook/TH001Management/README.md

 # TH001Management
 ## Radzen
 - Nav
+  - new App1, with NuGet Radzen.Blazor 3.1.6, to prevent
+    -  'Radzen' could not be found
+    -  'RadzenSidebar' could not be found
+    -  'RadzenBody' could not be found

   - 可以自主收起的機制
-    - simply copy MainLayout.razor
+    - simply copy MainLayout.razor, to have 3 errors to solve
       -  'ExampleService' could not be found
       -  'ThemeState' could not be found
-      -  'Radzen' could not be found
-         - solved by NuGet Radzen.Blazor 3.1.6

-      -  'RadzenSidebar' could not be found  - solved by NuGet Radzen.Blazor 3.1.6
-         - solved by NuGet Radzen.Blazor 3.1.6
-      -  'RadzenBody' could not be found
-         - solved by NuGet Radzen.Blazor 3.1.6- solved by NuGet Radzen.Blazor 3.1.6
       -  'Example' could not be found